Li11iana/PyCitySchools/README.md

 Using Python Pandas the city school district will be able to review and compare the data from different schools.
 Condensing the data will allow us to show trends in budget and school performance necessary to address the educational status of the district and make strategic decisions based on the data insights and trends.

 ### Purpose
-The purpose of this report is to provide stakeholders with an overview of how each school is performing and to identify areas where improvements can be made.
-This information can be used to make data-driven decisions and to help each school improve its performance over time.
+The primary purpose of this report is to provide stakeholders with a detailed overview of each school's performance and to identify areas for improvement.
+The insights derived from this analysis are intended to drive data-driven decisions that will contribute to ongoing efforts to enhance overall school performance.

 ## Analysis